Add SSO with Microsoft Entra using SAML 2.0

 Providing the SAMLResponse to the Component

 The SAML component offers three different ways to provide the SAMLResponse parameter to the component.
-First, if the component is being used in a ASP.NET or Java Spring project, the component can get the SAMLResponse directly from the environment.
-For ASP.NET, this is the HTTPContext and for Java Spring this is the from the HttpServletRequest.
+First, if the component is being used in an ASP.NET or Java Spring project, the component can get the SAMLResponse directly from the environment.
+For ASP.NET this is the HTTPContext, and for Java Spring this is from the HttpServletRequest.
 If using ASP.NET core, this HTTPContext will need to be provided in the constructor when creating the SAML object.

-If the component is being used in a different web project, then the component will need to be provided the necessary information.
-If the project provided the raw HTTP headers and body, then the SAMLResponseHeaders and SAMLResponseBody properties can be set with those values.
+If the component is being used in a different web project, then it will need to be provided with the necessary information.
+If the project provides the raw HTTP headers and body, the SAMLResponseHeaders and SAMLResponseBody properties can be set with those values.
 As a note, the SAMLResponseHeaders need to contain both the HTTP request line and the HTTP headers for the component to be able to properly parse the information needed.

 Configure SAMLRequestSettings